wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 ### Your capture target regions

-svCapture requires that you provide a BED-format file via option `--targets-bed` that lists all genome spans that were targeted - typically captured - for sequencing.
+svCapture requires that you provide a BED4-format file via option `--targets-bed` that lists all genome spans that were targeted - typically captured - for sequencing.
 These are used to categorize SV types, calculate coverage, etc.

-### Unique molecular identifiers
+### OPTIONAL: Unique molecular identifiers

 If your library strategy included unique molecular identifiers, you list and describe them using options `--umi-file` and `--umi-skip-bases`.